“You know we’re peeing in the time stream’s pool, right?”

 One question that remains unanswered at this point is the size differential between how we see Relic and the Lightsmiths in this series versus how they’ve been shown in the past.
 We know that Relic is rather giant sized when he has appeared before, but here he is the same size as the Green Lanterns.
 That begs the question as to whether Relic’s survival of the death of his universe supersized him in ours, or did the Lanterns change size when they were teleported backwards in time?
 Not a major question but it is something which nags at the back of the brain while reading this series – perhaps exacerbated by Relic’s appearance in the main Green Lantern series where he’s still large and in charge.

 Jesus Saiz continues his run on the series, joined this issue by Cliff Richards.
 Their styles compliment each other and the transition between the artists doesn’t pull the reader out of the book.
 Where there is more of a noticeable difference is in the coloring and inking.
 Saiz’s work is very dimensional and once the artists switch the styles work well but Richards’ work ends up looking flat as compared to Saiz.
 Not a major complaint mind you, but something which did affect the overall presentation a little bit.
 The white boots in the final pages of the issue – well that’s another story as it is one of my pet peeves about the depiction of Green Lanterns that rubs me the wrong way.

 Overall Green Lantern: The Lost Army #3 is an average book that does little to propel the overall story but does succeed in terms of creating some friction between Guy Gardner and John Stewart.
-The art is pretty but neither Jesus Saiz or Cliff Richards are given much to do and in the end the issue feels like we've "been there, done that" already.
-Three out of five lanterns.
+The art is pretty but neither Jesus Saiz or Cliff Richards are given much to do and in the end the issue feels like we’ve “been there, done that” already.
+Six out of ten lanterns.